apigee/openbank/src/devportal/README.md

 ##### **on-cloud**
 you will need to push the changes back to the pantheon git repo.
 ```
-git add <path to pantheon cloned repo>/sites/all
+cd <path to pantheon cloned repo>
+git add sites/all
 git commit -m "replacing all folder"
 git push origin master
 ```